ITJesse/srt-translator/README.md

 - Preserve original formatting and timecodes
 - Support for various OpenAI models (default: gpt-4o)
 - Automatic extraction and application of terminology glossaries for consistent translations
+- Export and import terminology glossaries for reuse between translation projects
 - Batch processing to handle large subtitle files
 - Command-line interface for easy integration